Kingston NV2 2TB Review

 At the end of the day, actual loading times are more important than the (mostly theoretical) maximum sequential transfer rates used in the marketing materials.
 It is also an area for entry-level PCIe/NVMe SSDs to show their real value in the price/performance equation.

 Kingston’s 2TB NV2 really stands out in the official Final Fantasy XIV Shadowbringers benchmark, which (other than measuring frame rates) loads five different levels, with the above being the combined loading times in seconds.
-It surprisingly comes out ahead of even the WD Black SN850.

 We are in the process of adding the 3DMark Storage Benchmark to our routine, as it’s another useful tool for gauging real-world performance as it relates to gaming.
 It consists of loading three different games, as well as recording, installing saving, and moving game data.
 In this benchmark, the overall picture is somewhat moderated compared to the previous results.
 The SN850 is clearly the most responsive SSD in this context out of our admittedly tiny sample size.